LLNL/Sina/python/docs/source/schema_best_practices.rst

 Sina can handle many types of Record within one database.
 The most important consideration on deciding what to store together is how it'll be queried.
-If, for example, you generate both msub info and runs, and you expect to need details from the msubs when handling the runs, it makes sense to store them together.
+If, for example, you generate both msub info and data from application executions, and you expect to need details from the msubs when handling the application data, it makes sense to store them together.

 To contrast that, if you're doing two experiments that happen to use the same code, but never want to see results from the first experiment mixed in with the second, it may be more appropriate to use a database apiece.